This Suffragist Leader Will Be the First Woman Honoured With a Statue in London's Parliament Square

 “Next year marks a century since the start of women’s suffrage in the UK — one of our country’s most pivotal moments — and our mission now is to ensure that we can begin the centenary celebrations with the unveiling of this landmark piece,” Khan said.

 The statue will immortalise Millicent Fawcett at 50 years old — the year she founded the National Union of Women’s Suffrage Societies.
-She will hold a placard that says “courage calls to courage everywhere,” a quote from a speech she made after the death of Emily Wilding Davidson, a suffragette, at the Epsom Derby.
+She will hold a placard that says “courage calls to courage everywhere,” a quote from a speech she made after the death of Emily Wilding Davison, a suffragette, at the Epsom Derby.

 The artist commissioned to produce Fawcett’s statue, Gillian Wearing, will also become the first female sculptor to have her work featured in Parliament Square.
 She’ll work with a diverse group of historians and academics to ensure that Fawcett’s character and leadership is accurately captured.